What Are Multi-Vitamins?

 Now that is quite a list of underlined functions!
 And you thought a multiple wasn’t important!

-Choosing a multiple can be a confusing experience.
+Choosing multi-vitamins can be a confusing experience.
 Below is a list of some common terms and types of vitamin formulas you will encounter:

 A natural source contains co-factors that come with the nutrient in nature.
 For instance, some co-factors that are usually found with Vitamin C are various bioflavonoids.
 This is the thought process as to why a natural vitamin is better than synthetic vitamins: they do not contain the natural co-factors, they’re just the isolated vitamin.

-Organic: Organic is currently a big term.
-Vitamins are organic compounds ( minerals are not) so in reality all vitamins are organic but in this context the idea is, are the natural sources of the vitamins grown without the use of pesticides and are the binders and fillers natural, grown without pesticides?
-A play off the idea of natural and organic vitamins is the reasonably new concept of whole food vitamin/minerals: the nutrients are derived from whole food concentrates so you get all that occurs in that food source.
+Organic is currently a big term.
+Vitamins are organic compounds ( minerals are not) so in reality all vitamins are organic.
+However, in this context the idea is, are the natural sources of the vitamins grown without the use of pesticides?
+Furthermore, are the binders and fillers natural, grown without pesticides?
+A play off the idea of natural and organic vitamins is the reasonably new concept of whole food vitamin/minerals.
+The nutrients are derived from whole food concentrates so you get all that occurs in that food source.

-Mega Potency: Many multiple vitamin/mineral products provide high potency, much more-so than what you could buy at a drugstore or what a typical doctor would advise.
+Many multi-vitamin products provide high potency, much more-so than what you could buy at a drugstore or what a typical doctor would advise.
 This ties into the old RDA’s and current Daily Values.
-When the RDA’s for vitamin and minerals were established, they were set up to just barely prevent people from getting deficiency diseases, they were never intended to provide optimal health benefits.
+When the RDA’s for vitamin and minerals were established, they were set up to just barely prevent people from getting deficiency diseases.
+They were never intended to provide optimal health benefits.
 The idea with mega potency is to provide optimal health while still staying within the realms of safety.

-Specialized formulas: this refers to the current options available today: men’s formulas, womens formulas, over 50 formulas, one a days, 2 a days, 3 a days, sport formulas.
-Many of these formulas will add nutrients that do not fall into the vitamin or mineral categories, such as CoQ 10 for the heart ( among many other benefits ) or Glucosamine for the joints.
+This refers to the current options available today.
+This includes men’s formulas, women’s formulas, over 50 formulas, one a days, 2 a days, 3 a days, sport formulas.
+Many of these formulas will add nutrients that do not fall into the vitamin or mineral categories.
+This includes CoQ 10 for the heart ( among many other benefits ) or Glucosamine for the joints.

 So we can see the choices are many.
 I recommend a natural product that contains all the nutrients I’ve listed in this guide at reasonably high potencies.
-You can choose tablets, capsules (n dru two-piece or softgels).
+You can choose tablets, capsules (two-piece or softgels).
 With capsules and softgels, less materials are required to make the capsule, cutting down on fillers, coatings and binders.
 These slide down your throat easier too.
-Most 1 or 2 a day products will have compromises in potency because you can only get so much into a tablet, even if it’s 2 a day, so I recommend multi packs, these are packets containing 5 or 6 pills providing a more complete, balanced potency ratio.
+Most 1 or 2 a day products will have compromises in potency.
+This is because you can only get so much into a tablet, even if it’s 2 a day.
+Therefore I recommend multi-vitamins in packet form.
+These contain 5 or 6 pills providing a more complete, balanced potency ratio.